Job Search Preparation

 Local employers are in daily contact with us about specific job opportunities within their organizations.
 These are posted to our on-line jobs list, JOBS, JOBS, JOBS.
 New postings are added daily and include full, part-time,seasonal and internship opportunities.
 New users are required to complete the Job Information Form before reviewing the listings.You are invited to view these listings often and to consult with career counselors about the specific career areas you are most interested in.

 Area employers are encouraged to visit MCC and meet with our students individually about career opportunities in their field.
-Career Services hosts employers in the lobby of the City Building in Lowell and on Main Street in the Campus Center in Bedford.
+Career Services hosts employers in the lobby of the Cowan Center in Lowell and on Main Street in the Campus Center in Bedford.
 We may also host career specific and general job fairs throughout the academic year.
 Please see EVENTS for the latest on campus recruiting dates and job fair announcements.

 Both of the Career Resource Centers maintain student computers that can be used for Internet searches and links to area newspapers, on-line career periodicals, and other helpful web sites that are related to the academic programs of the College.